 Dr. Jennifer Soo Hoo is an Assistant Professor in Weill Cornell Medicine’s Department of Rehabilitation Medicine.
-She serves as Medical Director for the Adult Sports Medicine Service as well as Associate Fellowship Director of the New York Presbyterian Sports Fellowship Program as well as Assistant Residency Program Director of NYP PM&R Residency Program.
+She serves as Medical Director for the Adult Sports Medicine Service.
+She also serves as Fellowship Director of the New York Presbyterian Sports Fellowship Program as well as Assistant Residency Program Director of NYP PM&R Residency Program.
 She is a dual board-certified physician in Sports Medicine and Physical Medicine & Rehabilitation.
-She specializes in providing comprehensive non-operative sports, musculoskeletal, and spine care for patients of all levels of activity.
-Her expertise includes using modern image-guided procedures to aid in the diagnosis and treatment of injuries including musculoskeletal ultrasound and fluoroscopy as well as regenerative medicine procedures, such as platelet-rich plasma (PRP) injections and ESWT (shockwave therapy) to help improve patient's pain and restore function.
+She specializes in providing comprehensive non-operative sports and musculoskeletal care for patients of all levels of activity.
+Her clinical expertise includes using modern image-guided procedures including musculoskeletal ultrasound to aid in the diagnosis and treatment of injuries.
+She is skilled in cutting edge orthobiologic procedures such as platelet-rich plasma (PRP) and modalities such as ESWT (shockwave therapy) to help improve patient's pain and restore function.
 Dr. Soo Hoo is currently a U.S Soccer Network Physician and works with the US Soccer U-20 women’s team and the US Paralympic Soccer team.

 Dr. Soo Hoo’s goal is to listen to and assess each patient thoroughly and create an individualized, patient-centered treatment plan.
 She also believes that incorporating both personal experiences as well as the most up to date, evidence-based research findings into patient education are key to each patient’s success.
 She uses her personal experience as a former collegiate soccer player as well as prior experiences as a team physician for collegiate and professional sports teams to better understand and guide her patients.
-She enjoys taking care of all musculoskeletal injuries, with a special interest in injury prevention and sports injuries.
-Her research interests include musculoskeletal ultrasound and injury prevention.
+Her research interests include musculoskeletal ultrasound, shockwave therapy, and injury prevention.
 She also enjoys teaching and mentoring medical students, residents, and fellows.